How it works

 How Solarable works.

 Three tools, one honest answer — and the method behind every number.
-No account, no sales call.
-Enter an address and we open three views of your roof, combine them into a Solarable Score, then show the listed installers who cover your postcode.
+Enter an address and we open three views of your roof, combine them into a Solarable Score, and hand you the figures before you speak to a single installer.
+No account, no sales call — just the data to walk into that conversation on equal terms.

 Three tools